clemsos/datfic.net/index.md

 1. Portemeanteau for *data* and *fiction*; stories made out of data.
 1. Fictional story made by data fanatics (see *fanfic*).
-1. New perceptions of data based on experience ; ex: *Visualization is so trivially ocular.
-Datfics should appeal to all our senses.*
+1. New perceptions of data based on speculative experiences ; ex: *This datfic made me insanely sick and happy.*